slamice/wri/hipsters/chapter08.md

 She took a pause, ignoring me, and stuttered, "Th-there were a few of those, yea."

 I thought for a bit, "I mean there were some that were just, I don't know, like, 'in general' people.
 But there are always a few gems."
-And I gestured to her, accidentally without thinking.
+And I gestured to her, htorwing a flirt.
+The atmosphere was suddenly an accident.
 Immediately embarrassed.

 We rode the train with a few other direly bored riders.
-Like everyone in the city they looked like they had an experience, like they were shaken or beaten up.
+They wore their experiences as if like they were shaken or beaten up.
 All of them were doing laundry, wearing the shirt they wear on the day they do laundry.
-I threw a few glances at the crowd, threw a few words back at the bird.
+I threw a few glances at the crowd, then w few back at the bird.

 "I didn't talk too much.
 You werked a...
 Sha-me technologies?
 SHA-ke?
 La-ke?"
 She pronounced slowly, stuttering, wavering like a rag on a rustled laundry line (clothespin).

 "Lake, yea.
 But no, remember that.
 Shake technologies, it's better.
 Are you alright?"

 She smiled wearily, "Yea I'm going to my brother's this weekend.
-We always fight about the car, but I'm getting it this time," she lifted her index finger high up above her nose, "I made sure of that."
+We always fight over the car, but I'm getting it this time," she lifted her index finger high up above her nose, "I made sure of that."

+The train shook something off, it wavered and she almost fell into me.
+I held her balance and got the last scent of her fading perfume.
+I held her for a few seconds as she muttered a tiny appreciation and her weby red eyes smiled into mine.
 The train stopped and she got off chucking a goodbye at me just before the doors closed.
-I watched her wobble up the stairs as we pulled away.
+I watched her wobble up the stairs, looking back once as we pulled away.